adcortez/MovieApp/README.md

 # Description of MovieApp

-I used MVC architectural pattern in order to create the app.
+I used MVC and MVVM architectural pattern in order to create the app.

 The networking is ApiService.swift here I perform the calls to the API.